bear102/Vortex-php-webshell/README.md

 ## Installation

-To install Vortex on your server, simply copy the php file from [this link](https://github.com/bear102/Vortex/blob/main/vortex.php) and upload it to the server's web directory.
+To install Vortex onto a server, simply copy the php file from [this link](https://github.com/bear102/Vortex/blob/main/vortex.php) and upload it to the server's web directory.

 Next, navigate to the webshell URL in your browser and you should see the Vortex interface.